cloudfoundry-attic/cf-docs-deprecated/content/frameworks/java/spring/tutorials/springmvc-jpa-postgres/code/services-implementation.md

 	@Transactional
 	public List<Attachment> getAttachmentByExpenseId(Long expenseId){
-		Query query = entityManager.createQuery("select a from Attachment a where "+ "a.expense.id =:expenseId");
+		Query query = entityManager.createQuery("select a from Attachment a where"+ "a.expense.id =:expenseId");
 				query.setParameter("expenseId", expenseId);